LaxarJS/shop-demo/docs/tutorials/02_hello_world.md

 Before instantiating your widget into a page, LaxarJS validates its configuration using a [schema validator](https://www.npmjs.com/package/ajv), filling in the defaults as needed.

 Note that this is not required for LaxarJS widgets:
-If you remove the `features` block from the `widget.json`, your widget will simply accept _any_ configuration!
+If you remove the `features` block from the `widget.json`, your widget will simply accept _any_ configuration, which can be useful for prototyping new ideas.
 However, using a schema is _recommended_ because it automatically documents and checks the configuration options for your widget.

 Let us now specify the features *headline* and *intro*, each with a property *htmlText*.